Traffic Lights and Car Parks - Max-i Fieldbus

 • Max-i is designed for maximum safety according to IEC 61508 SIL 3 (death of 1-3 persons) even without additional layers, and it has a green safety output with own decoding circuit to prevent green light in case of a failure on for example the lighting controller.

-• All necessary circuitry for traffic lights is implemented entirely in hardware, which cannot go down and is very failure tolerant, and it uses a dual-phase clock and an internal RC-oscillator (no crystal) for absolute maximum reliability.
-All critical programming is done in only 10, 32-bit EEPROM registers with parity check, which will even be trippled with majority voting in the final IC so that an error is detected and may be corrected before it has any effect on the function.
+• All necessary circuitry for traffic lights is implemented entirely in hardware, which cannot go down and is very failure tolerant, and it uses a unique dual-phase clocking scheme and an internal RC-oscillator (no crystal) for absolute maximum reliability.
+All critical programming is done in only 10, 32- or 36-bit EEPROM registers with parity check, which will even be trippled with majority voting in the final IC so that an error is detected and may be corrected before it has any effect on the function.

 • Everything is done to make the communication as reliable and safe as possible: